 Wrong.
 In fact evidence supported by the Government shows that libraries actually return roughly five times whatever is invested in them.
 ACE carried out some research that showed the public library service even saves the NHS money.
 A lot of money.
 In fact roughly 27.5 million pounds a year.

 A public library does things that nothing else in a community does the same way, from parent groups to adult mental health support.
 It does this in an informal and casual setting that most people find more welcoming than formalised support groups.
 No need for appointments or awkward and uncomfortable meetings with “officials”, just drop in.
-This means that countless vulnerable people are able to cope and carry on living alone because they know that they have somewhere they can trust and turn to.
+This means that countless vulnerable people are able to cope and carry on living alone because they know that they have somewhere they feel safe and can turn to.

-That word “trust” is very important.
+That phrase “feel safe” is very important.
 Public opinion states that library users generally trust library workers, and that trust should never be undervalued.
 It takes a decade to build loyalty and trust in any organisation, and five uncomfortable minutes to lose it forever.
 Library users often talk of feeling safe in libraries, that is absolutely essential to protect.
 Lack of investment and diminishing professional staffing reduces the feeling of safety.

 Councils have no money, so it’s either libraries or children’s services.